BodyMaps/ShapeKit/README.md

 ```

 > [!IMPORTANT]
-> For detailed configuration setting, please check [the config instructions file](docs/config.md).
+> For detailed configuration setting, please check [the config instructions 🌞](docs/config.md).

-Before running any commands, please ensure that `config.yaml` is properly configured, with special attention to the anatomical mapping dictionary `class_map`.
-This mapping is critical for correct organ identification and post-processing.
+Before running any commands, please ensure that `config.yaml` is properly configured.
+But don't worry! **Most of the configurations do not need to be changed at all.**

 ## Data Structure
-The input and output files will be formated as:
+The input and output files will be formated as [BodyMap form](https://huggingface.co/datasets/AbdomenAtlas/AbdomenAtlas1.0Mini/tree/main):
 ```
 INPUT or OUTPUT
 └── case_001